A Space-Efficient Algebraic Approach to Robotic Motion Planning: Theoretical Results

-\begin{restatable}[\rmc]{lemma}{recoverymclemma} Let $\C$ be a connected recoverable circuit of $m$ edges with respect to degree $k$ and output $r$.
-Also assume that every tree certificate of $\C$ contains at most $\Oh(k)$ addition nodes.
-There exists a one-sided error Monte Carlo algorithm that finds a tree certificate of $\C$ in $\tilde{\Oh}(2^k km)$ time with a constant success probability. \end{restatable} \begin{proof} Consider \Cref{alg:mc-recovery}.
+\begin{proof} Consider \Cref{alg:mc-recovery}.
 This algorithm traverses all nodes in $\C$ from the given output node $r$ to the variable nodes and removes nodes and edges that are not in a tree certificate.
 Whenever the algorithm sees an addition gate having a path to node $r$ in the current circuit, it keeps exactly one in-neighbor.
 This operation is safe due to \Cref{prp:tree-cert-1}.
 Let $\hat{\C}$ be the resulting circuit.
 Every addition gate in $\hat{\C}$ has in-degree $1$, and all the in-edges of a multiplication gate are kept if there is a path to node $r$ in $\hat{\C}$.
 Assuming that the algorithm solves \MLDshort correctly, $\hat{\C}$ is a tree certificate.